ecammnetwork/minimal-mistakes/docs/_ecamm-live-remote-guests/001-introduction.md

 ## Install Call Recorder for Skype

 If Call Recorder is not already installed on your system, Ecamm Live can install it automatically.
-Simply select Camera > Add Skype Guests, and Call Recorder will begin installing.
+Simply select <samp>Camera</samp> menu ➝ <samp>Add Skype Guests</samp>, and Call Recorder will begin installing.
 Once it is installed, launch Skype and you will see the Call Recorder interface appear.
 Call Recorder runs as an add-on to Skype for Mac.
 It won't show up in your Applications folder.
 You do not need to launch it.
 It will automatically appear each time Skype launches.

 **Note:** Only _Call Recorder for Skype_ works with Ecamm Live.
 Call Recorder for FaceTime is not compatible with Ecamm Live.
+{:.notice--info}

 Once Call Recorder is installed, there is no additional setup in Ecamm Live.
 The app will detect guests on your calls and make them available for your broadcasts as a Camera source.

+**ProTip:** if you don't have someone to connect with on Skype to run through this tutorial, set up a second Skype account on another device.
+Place it across the room---close enough to control it, but far enough away that you won't cause audio feedback when all the mics are live.
+{:.notice--info}